 Remember those TV commercials you used to watch as a kid?
 The ones you can still see and recite word for word in your head?
 I’m going to hazard a guess and say they were just not enjoyable because they were shown on a specific TV to a specific user at the right time.

 Those who did stand out because they were clever, funny, or struck a chord with the audience.
 Because they were unique and creative.
 Because something about them drew your attention away from whatever you were doing.
 Great campaigns have almost become synonymous with the companies that created them.
 While audience targeting is important, it is the creativity that truly seals the deal.

 “If you’re not paying for it, you’re not the customer; you’re the product being sold,” as the saying goes.
 Whereas the quotation precedes the rise of social media, it has become a clarion call for the platforms’ detractors as well as a growing movement towards greater digital advertising privacy.

 Advertisers have been tracking our online activities for years, thanks to technologies such as pixels and cookies.
 Those who can see what websites you’ve visited, whatever you’ve looked at, and what you’ve purchased and they can even show you ads on other websites and apps you visit.

 Google and Facebook now completely dominate the digital advertising market.
-They account for more than half of the US market (54.1%) and 80 percent of all digital ad spend in Canada.
-Moreover, despite an initial drop at the start of last year due to the COVID-19 pandemic, a latest IAB report found that spending on digital advertising continuously growing at rapid 12.2% over year in 2020.
+They account for more than half of the US market (54.1%) and 80 percent of all digital ad spending in Canada.
+Moreover, despite an initial drop at the start of last year due to the COVID-19 pandemic, the latest IAB report found that spending on digital advertising continuously grew at a rapid 12.2% over the year in 2020.